UKCloud/documentation/articles/openstack/ostack-how-use-octavia.md

 ### Assumptions

-You have a requirement requirement to create an HTTP load balancer across existing servers.
+You must create an HTTP load balancer across existing servers.

-For this example you will need;
+For this example you'll need:

 - An existing OpenStack router